0xd13a/0xd13a.github.io/ctfs/seccon2016/vigenere.md

 Ciphertext: LMIG}RPEDOEEWKJIQIWKJWMNDTSR}TFVUFWYOCBAJBQ
 ```

 Now it's time to do a bit of guessing.
 First, the next letter in the key is likely ```E```.
 Substituting it gives us the letter ```A``` in the plaintext.
-We can see a pattern developing - an alphabet sequence with some letters sequences repeating.
+We can see a pattern developing - an alphabet sequence with some letter sequences repeating.

 Guessing the first unknown sequence of letters in the plaintext to be some combination of ```A```'s and ```B```'s gives us the likely missing key sequence as ```CODE```: